pwa-builder/pwa-auth/creating-microsoft-key.md

 Azure will ask you for `app name`, `supported Microsoft account types`, and `redirect URI`.

-- `Name`: This is the name your users will see when prompted to sign-in with their Microsoft account, e.g. "Sign in My Awesome PWA?
-It will receive your email address."
+- `Name`: This is the name your users will see when prompted to sign-in with their Microsoft account, e.g. "Sign in My Awesome PWA"
 - `Supported account types`: What types of Microsoft accounts can sign in?
 Here you can limit the kinds of Microsoft accounts that will be able to sign-in, whether MS accounts tied to your corporation/organization, any business or educational Microsoft account, or any Microsoft account.
 For broadest support, use the last option.
 - `Redirect URI`: Where the Microsoft authentication flow will return the authentication response.
 You should choose `Web` for the type and your app URL for the URL.
 You may add multiple URLs (including localhost for testing) after registration.

+Click `Register` to finalize your app registration.

 <img loading="lazy" src="/assets/azure-app-config.png" />

-## Step 5
+## Step 5: Copy your key

 Your key is generated, listed as "Application (client) ID":